"There

 this is Tiger Woods for Chemgro” Ralph says impressionistically.
 “As

-the world’s most humble golfer, you can take it
+the world’s most humble golfer, you can take it from me:

-than hitting a ball into a hole.”
+ball into a hole.”

 With

-that, a Nike Tiger Woods signature golf ball sails out
+that, a Nike Tiger Woods signature golf ball sails out of the

 “Owwww,” he